 How to Fix It: Spend time scrubbing through the video, frame by frame if necessary, and correct weird transitions or coloring issues.
 Also, match the music and voiceover carefully to avoid that “slightly out of sync” feeling that can compound the overall strangeness.

-Sure, some brands actually like that edgy, surreal vibe—especially if they’re going for an avant-garde feel.
+Sure, some brands actually like that edgy, surreal, faceless video vibe—especially if they’re going for an avant-garde feel.
 But if you’re aiming for a more traditional (and coherent) marketing video, resist the urge to throw every AI trick at your footage.
 Instead, provide the AI with clear references, limit the filters, and commit to a thorough review process.
 A hint of creativity is great, but you don’t want your viewers wondering if they’ve fallen asleep somewhere in the middle of your ad.

 Ultimately, AI should be your tool—not the other way around.
 Think of it like a quirky assistant who needs solid direction.
-The more you guide it with focused parameters, the less it’ll wander off into fever-dream territory.
+The more you guide your AI editing with focused parameters, the less it’ll wander off into fever-dream territory.
 And if you do happen to like a dash of the strange and unexpected?
 Well, at least now you know exactly how to dial it up or down, rather than leaving your final product to chance.